evisgod/ShoppingCart-Kata09/README.md

 #Solution

-To be honest understanding the problem took a bit of time when I start working on this, but once that is done half of the problem is solved and now you have to transfer your thoughts into code.
-Since inserted items into cart are Strings, I have to count the number of items corresponding to a single SKU and then check if special prize is available for it and then use the below mentioned formula's:
+Since items inserted into cart are Strings, I have to count the number of items corresponding to a single SKU(grouping by identity) and then check if special prize is available for input quantity.
+Use below mentioned formulae to calculate the offered price or single unit price in case special price is not available:

 	 int discountQuantity =   quantity/totalQuantity;
 	 int remainingQuantity = quantity % totalQuantity;
 	 int totalPrice = dicountQuantity * specialPrice + remainingQuantity * UnitPrice;

-I tried to maintain the very basic, simple and easy architectue for the application, maintaining the layered approach to different Objects.
+I tried to maintain a very basic, simple and easy architecture for the application.

 #Enhancements:
-	Right now, I have only give 3-4 hours to problem.
-We can add more features as well into it:
+	1. Use of Strategy Design pattern while reading the pricing_rules from config file.
-	1. Logging and exception handling.
+	2. Use DB to store and retrieve pricing rules to make it more dynamic and performant.
-	2. Use of Strategy Design pattern while reading the pricing_rules from different input files.
+	3. Addition new feature to checkout like removeItems.
-	3. Integration test suite.
+	4. Logging and Exception handling.